 - Useful resources

-Our research found that many heating controls are not well-designed for people with sight loss.
-We review some controls that you might find easier and give advice on potential problems.
+Our research found that many heating controls are not well designed for people with sight loss.
+We review some controls that you might find easier to use and give advice on potential problems.

-The information here is based on Rica's usability research.
+The information in this guide is based on Rica's usability research.
 We selected and evaluated seven controls with features that we thought would be easy to use.

 The research involved: